about

 experience

-In 2021 while living in Portland, Oregon, Olivia collaborated with and premiered Carmen Burbridge and Jack Aldisert’s UNEARTHED—a play in which they shared the stage and accompanied the actors with solo cello for the entirety of the show, which was composed by Jack Aldisert and Olivia themself.
-Additionally, at the University of Puget Sound as a part of their undergraduate degree recital, they worked with queer poets and created six short and indeterminate solo cello works that coincided with each poem.
-Olivia has composed several graphic and indeterminate works and is looking forward to continuing composition as an additional form of musical expression alongside cello performance.
+In 2021 while living in Portland, Oregon, Olivia collaborated with and premiered Carmen Burbridge and Jack Aldisert’s UNEARTHED—a play in which Olivia shared the stage and accompanied the actors with solo cello for the entirety of the show, which was composed by Jack Aldisert and Olivia themself.
+Additionally, at the University of Puget Sound as a part of their undergraduate degree recital, they worked with Queer poets and created six short and indeterminate solo cello works that coincided with each poem.

 Olivia received their masters degree under Rhonda Rider and David Russell, and their Bachelor of Music in Cello Performance at University of Puget Sound under Alistair MacRae.
 They have also been a student of Sarah Brady, Kivie Cahn-Lipman, Diane Chaplin, Judith Eissenberg, Vimbayi Kaziboni, Mariel Roberts, Nancy Jo Snider, Brenda Villard, Alice Yoo, and Matthew Zalkind.

-Between 2017 and 2023 Olivia attended the Cortona Sessions for New Music, Green Mountain Chamber Music Festival, and Brevard Music Center.
-In 2024, Olivia attended New Music on the Point, Harvard Chamber Music Festival, and Longy’s Divergent Studio.
+Between 2017 and 2025 Olivia attended the Cortona Sessions for New Music, Green Mountain Chamber Music Festival, and Brevard Music Center.
+New Music on the Point, Harvard Chamber Music Festival, and Longy’s Divergent Studio.